PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 Note that when you implement functions that makes use of promises from scratch, the implementation can have a few symptoms of callback hell, as `getQuotient()` above.
 The real benefit with promises is that the code is really easy to read when you call functions returning promises, as in the try/catch block above.

+## Recommended Reading
+* The following chapters from the book [Eloquent JavaScript](https://eloquentjavascript.net/):
+    * 11. Asynchronous Programming